Nicotine Pouch Side Effects: What Research Says

 Gum irritation

-Gum irritation is the most frequently reported side effect from nicotine pouches (Tobacco Control (2021)).
+Gum irritation is one of the most frequently discussed side effects in pouch-specific reviews (narrative review, 2025).
 Most pouches contain pH adjusters (sodium carbonate or similar) that increase the alkalinity of the saliva around the pouch, which helps nicotine absorb through the gum tissue.
-This can cause mild irritation, tingling, or soreness — especially in the first few days.
+This can cause mild irritation, tingling, or soreness.
 Rotating the placement of the pouch (left side, right side, alternating) helps prevent irritation from building up in one spot.

 Throat irritation